Arman-Kabir/mister-bd-gym/README.md

     `About` page, shows a little details of the maker.

     `Login/Register` page is available .
 Situated on the top right side of the navbar.
-It desappears when a user login or registers and shows the `signout` button.
+It desappears when a user login or registers and shows the `signout` button .
+In `login/register` page , i did `reset password` and `email verification` task.

     `checkout ` page is situated inside a protected route so users can't access without logging in.
 # independent-service-provider-Arman-Kabir